0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 General idea of OKRs for Storage Providers was proposed [here](https://github.com/Joystream/community-repo/blob/master/governance/Storage_WG_OKR.md)

+Main quality criteria for Storage Providers:
+- Speed
+- Capacity
+- Reliability
+- Geographic Location
+- Resilience

-Based on that, a new OKR system with “quantitative” metrics was developed.
+Based on that, a new OKR system with “quantitative” criteria was developed.

 # OKRs

-## OKR 1.1 - Uptime
+## KR6 - Uptime

 ### Definition